asengupta/avishek.net/_posts/2021-09-28-functional-analysis-exercises-2-distance-metrics.md

 draft: false
 ---

 This post lists solutions to many of the exercises in the **Distance Metrics section 1.2** of *Erwin Kreyszig's* **Introductory Functional Analysis with Applications**.
+This is a work in progress, and proofs may be refined over time.

 For reference, the axioms **(M1)** to **(M4)** for a distance metric are as follows: